Spookybuddy/Finale/README.md

-# Working Title
+# Undercroft
 Finale project for game design workshop

+Explore the caves and rescue some cubes from a big scary worm.
+Currently in Beta.

-   WASD to move
+   WASD  - move
-   Mouse camera
+   Mouse - camera
-   E for Flashlight
+   E - Interact
-   Q for Throw Item
+   Q - Throw Item
+   F - Flashlight